Your website needs a team. (But it doesn’t have to be your team.)

 Every team's situation is different, but embedded support tends to show up in a few common ways:

-Strategic capacity when you need it most—industry shifts, product launches, rebrands.
+Strategic capacity when you need it most, such as industry shifts, product launches, and rebrands.
 The stuff that stretches your team past what they can absorb.

 Specialist skills on tap.
-Advanced SEO, A/B testing, accessibility audits—the things companies need but can't justify a full-time hire for.
+Advanced SEO, A/B testing, accessibility audits; all the things companies need but can't justify a full-time hire for.

 Velocity during growth spurts.
-When the roadmap gets ambitious and a team needs more hands without a lengthy hiring process.
+When the roadmap gets ambitious, a team needs more hands without a lengthy hiring process.

 A bridge while building.
 Maybe the company is hiring and needs coverage.
 Maybe they're still figuring out what roles they actually need.
 Embedded support buys time without sacrificing momentum.